vjvardhan/finzly-api-developerportal/developer-portal/customer-api.md

 - **Response Body:** ​ Contains a JSON array of the results.
 - **Curl Command Line:** ​ Contains a form of the request that you can copy and paste to execute at the command line or in scripts.

-## **Getting Customer Information by customerUID**
+### **Getting Customer Information by customerUID**

 [GET /v2/customers/{customerUID}](https://finzlyconnect-api-developer-portal.redoc.ly/openapi/reference/operation/getCustomerByCustomerUIDV2/)

 **HTTP Method: GET**

-**Description** - A GET request containing customerUID to the /v2/customers/**{customerUID}** endpoint is required to retrieve information related to customers.
-Sending a GET request to this Endpoint allows users to retrieve the customer information from the system using the unique identifier associated with the customer. **By passing the Customer ID in the path of the API request, we can get the full details in the response.**
+**Description** - A GET request containing customerUID to the **/v2/customers/{customerUID}** endpoint is required to retrieve information related to customers.
+Sending a GET request to this Endpoint allows users to retrieve the customer information from the system using the unique identifier associated with the customer.
+By passing the Customer ID in the path of the API request, we can get the full details in the response.

 **Request Parameters**